meta-llama/llama-recipes/recipes/multilingual/README.md

 - deepspeed stage 2
 - dtype: bfloat16

-The resulting loss plots are shown below:
+The resulting (partial) loss plots from the OpenHathi training are shown below:

 Phase 1: train loss